ROCm/rocWMMA/docs/source/Linux_Install_Guide.rst

     cmake --build <build_dir> -- -j

-The assembly folder in <build_dir> contains assembly generation of test executable in the format [test_executable_name.s]
+The assembly folder in <build_dir> contains assembly generation of test executables in the format [test_executable_name.s]